morbi25/rt3dcv-blog-article-spg/README.md

 #### **Semantic point prediction**
 ##### **1. Voxelization:**
 As input, both branches get a raw 3D point cloud from either the source domain during training or the target domain during inference.
-This point cloud is voxelized and fed into the voxel feature encoding module.
+This point cloud is voxelized and fed into the Voxel Feature Encoding module.

 ##### **2. Voxel Feature Encoding module:**